-To deal with the complex problems with ‘for’ loops are has the alternative approach of using functions from the apply family.
+To deal with the complex problems with ‘for’ loops have the alternative approach of using functions from the apply family.
 The functions in the apply family provide the same results as a ‘for’ loop without the occasional problem.
 There are three functions in the apply family and they are

 We discuss each with a realistic example.